MiSpitieris/BC-of-Arterial-WK/README.md

-# BC_of_Arterial_WK
-Bayesian calibration of the arterial windkessel model
+This repo contains the code of the paper "Bayesian calibration of arterial windkessel model"